A good 2.1 undergraduate Honours degree in theology or an Arts subject.

 The programme consists of four taught modules taken over two semesters followed by a 15,000-word dissertation written over three months during summer.

 Modules are interdisciplinary in nature, integrating various artistic media and theological themes, and are taught through weekly lectures and seminars with class sizes typically ranging from 6 to 12 students.
 Assessment comprises a combination of coursework and written examination.

 Students attend ITIA’s weekly research seminar, and may, if they wish, enrol in language classes and attend other lectures, seminars and reading groups as appropriate.
 The School offers classes in Hebrew, Greek and Latin, which are open to all students.

 Each module typically comprises:

-- four hours of weekly lectures and seminars
+- three hours of weekly lectures and seminars

 - coursework assessment